 There is understandable excitement over the obvious benefits from the key Artificial Intelligence (AI) trends.
 They have the potential to completely change the way companies do business.
 In fact investment in this technology has tripled since 2013, according to a survey by McKinsey & Company .

-So, what could this mean for the insurance market?
+So, what could this mean for the health and insurance market?
 Predictions of new technologies completely disrupting the industry have been somewhat premature, but the potential can not be ignored.
-Here are three AI trends that could transform the insurance landscape of the future.
+Indeed Crams, a specialist in the healthcare sector has produced a well balanced article How AI could revolutionise Healthcare.
+Here are three AI trends we believe could transform the insurance landscape of the future.

 AI coupled with Analytics

 AI can be coupled with big data analytics to help Insurers improve their understanding of both risk and customer.
 The amount of data that is produced is simply mind blowing.
 An article from Tech Startups, How much data do we create every day? reports on the fifth annual infographic ‘Data never sleeps’ from Domo.com.
 Reportedly we create 2.5 quintillion bytes of data every day.

 AI enables us to correlate and understand this staggering amount of data and apply the learnings in a more meaningful manner. a major benefit for the Insurance market is the emergence of behavioural premium pricing.
 Insurers can price the risk based on real events using data from digital network such as driver telematics, wearables and home sensors.